UltiNaruto/SOR_AP_Randomizer/src/data/setup_en.md

 ### /!\\<br>
 This is an alpha build and as such you shouldn't expect no bugs.<br>
 Feel free to discuss those bugs in the [Discord thread](https://discord.com/channels/731205301247803413/1421815799504437409)

+*: There's no plans for Game Gear/Master System versions at all.